nici22/WEC-WEF/ReadME.md

         ![image.png](Images/image%2017.png)

-    3. Then run `gpupdate.exe` on PowerShell as Administrator or reboot the clients to take effect.
+    4. Then run `gpupdate.exe` on PowerShell as Administrator or reboot the clients to take effect.  <br><br>

 1. Configure a Subscription